SAP/vscode-logging/packages/logger/README.md

 const childLogger = extLogger.getChildLogger({ label: "MyClass" });
 childLogger.warn("Hello World");
-// Will Log to the same targets as extLogger but with a suffix added to the `namespace`
+// Will Log to the same targets as extLogger but with a suffix added to the `label`
 // {
-//   "label": "MyExtName",
+//   "label": "MyExtName.MyClass", // Note the `.MyClass` suffix in the label
 //   "level": "warn",
 //   "message": "Hello World",
-//   "namespace": "MyExtName.MyClass", // Note the `.MyClass` suffix in the namespace
 //   "time": "2020-01-10 15:29:52.038Z"
 // }

 const grandChildLogger = childLogger.getChildLogger({ label: "MyMethod" });
 grandChildLogger.warn("Hip Hip Hurray");
 // {
-//   "label": "MyExtName",
+//   "label": "MyExtName.MyClass.MyMethod", // Note the `.MyMethod` suffix in the label
 //   "level": "warn",
 //   "message": "Hello World",
-//   "namespace": "MyExtName.MyClass.MyMethod", // Note the `.MyMethod` suffix in the namespace
 //   "time": "2020-01-10 15:30:52.038Z"
 // }
 ```